 - Maintain a professional indemnity insurance policy with coverage of not less than RM1 million or its equivalent in any foreign currency throughout its operations.

-- May apply for marketing office outside of Labuan in Malaysia.
+- May apply for establishment of marketing office outside of Labuan in Malaysia.

-- Established adequate set of internal policies and controls for its operations, compliance, corporate governance and risk management.
+- Established an adequate set of internal policies and procedures for its operations, compliance, corporate governance and risk management including business continuity plan..

 - Submission of audited financial statements and other statistics/information to Labuan FSA.

 The Labuan fund manager shall adhere with the following requirements to promote market integrity and investors’ confidence: